 Some students tell their friends, and this word of mouth brings more students into my classrooms, and to my events.
 In other words, the work has moved them; they found something in it they needed, or enjoyed, or made them really think.
 My classes fill so fast; my class sizes have grown from nine students and canceled classes, to 30-40.
 It’s changed the way I teach.
 This also challenges me to be on top of who’s publishing what.
 How do I balance seminal texts with new and important works.
 How do I prioritize.

 These are great problems to have.
 I share these here, because it’s important that all of us know how enthusiastic young people are for our literature.
 That there is interest, even in the works conventionally defined as “difficult,” whether it’s difficulty in content/subject matter, such as To Love as Aswang and Invocation to Daughters, and Elynia S. Mabanglo’s Anyaya ng Imperyalista, or difficulty in form, construction, or experiment, such as Cheena Marie Lo’s A Series of Un/Natural/Disasters, or Wilfrido D. Nolledo’s But for the Lovers.
-Nolledo’s “experimental” narrative strategies haven’t become as accessible as Dogeaters potentially is now, because (I think/believe) his is a magnum opus, more akin to the density of Latin American magical realists.
+Nolledo’s “experimental” narrative strategies haven’t become as accessible as Dogeaters potentially is now, [edit: I’d said something here about Latin American so-called magical realists, but I think it might have much more to do with its combined lyricism and density.].

 All of this to say, a few points: